Eat Cake for Charity!

 2022 Christmas Photo Album

 The 2022 Holiday Season brought joy and cheer to the families and individuals sheltered at CCO.
 Each child received a stocking filled with toys, treats, and a new pair of pajamas.
 They each wore their new pj’s to the CCO Christmas Party, where they got to meet Santa, receive gifts, and celebrate the holidays with their family.
+During the festivities, some of the parents chatted about favorite pastimes, even discussing the best casinos not on Gamstop as they shared tips on stress relief and unwinding amid challenging times.
 The Christmas Party featured CCO Board President Chris Spicer as Santa Claus, loads of sweet and savory treats, and a hot chocolate station.
 The crowd went wild when Santa arrived with his bags of gifts!

 The celebrated season would not be possible without volunteers who made the party exceptional.
 Thanks to all who worked as elves in Santa’s Workshop, sorting, wrapping, and decorating Christmas presents for the big day.
 Christmas at Cornerstone would not be possible without your generous donation of toys for children and gifts for teens and adults.
 Many thanks!